NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Method

-{where} subscripts $aw$ and $bg$ denote airway and background, respectively; $k$ denotes voxel position; $K$ is the total number of voxels; $p_k\in[0,1]$ is the model confidence of a voxel being background or airway, while $a_k\in{0,1}$ is the computer-assisted manual annotation of the $k$-th voxel, where the voxel being background is assigned as 0 and the voxel being the airway is given a 1. $w_k$ is a weight value proportional to the ratio of the number of annotated airway voxels to the number of annotated background voxels.
+Dice loss~\cite{milletari2016v} is a commonly used loss function for image segmentation that calculates voxel-wise accuracy (see Equation \eqref{equ:org_dice_loss_func}).
+However, in our case, preserving the topological correctness of the airway is our primary concern.
+Therefore, we propose our own loss function based on the dice loss

-Different from conventionally used dice loss function, $L_{aw}$ replaces model prediction confidence $p_k$ with pseudo-confidence ${p_k}^2$.
-The reason of using pseudo-confidence is analogous to the scheme where athletes bear extra weights during training and release those weights in competitions.
-When $p_k$ is 0.5, the pseudo-confidence is only 0.25.
-Hence, the model must learn harder to push $p_k$ to be larger than 0.7, which means the pseudo-confidence of being airway can be larger than 0.5.
-However, during model inference, we only used $p_k$ to decide airway segments.
-With the above training approach, our model could recognize more fine bronchioles than the one with dice loss function solely.
+{where} $\mbox{\boldmath$p$}$ denotes the model prediction; $\mbox{\boldmath$a$}$ denotes the reference label; $\mbox{\boldmath$w$}$ is a weight value; $k$ denotes the voxel position; $K$ is the total number of voxels; $p_k \in [0,1]$ is the model confidence of a voxel being background or airway, while $a_k \in \{0,1\}$ is the computer-assisted manual annotation of the $k$-th voxel, where the voxel being the background is assigned as 0 and the voxel being the airway is given a 1.